-Art and Architecture of the Middle Ages, with Jill Caskey and Linda Safran (Ithaca, Cornell University Press, forthcoming)
+- Art and Architecture of the Middle Ages: Exploring a Connected World, with Jill Caskey and Linda Safran (Ithaca, Cornell University Press, 2023)

-The Visualization of Knowledge in the Medieval and Early Modern Period, ed. with Marcia Kupfer, Yossi J.H.
-Chajes (Turnhout: Brepols, forthcoming)
+- The Visualization of Knowledge in the Medieval and Early Modern Period, ed.
+Marcia Kupfer, Adam S. Cohen, J.H.
+Chajes (Turnhout: Brepols, 2020)

 - Hide and Seek in the Margins of Hebrew Manuscripts, Hebrew Illuminated Manuscripts: Transcultural Interpretation and Transmission, UCLA/Getty Museum, April 2022

 - Illuminated Hebrew Manuscripts: From Ashkenaz to America, with Sharon Liberman Mintz.
 Morgan Library and Museum, January 2022.
 Keynote lecture for Power, Patronage and Production: Book Arts from Central Europe (ca. 800–1500) in American Collections, conference in conjunction with “Imperial Splendor: The Art of the Book in the Holy Roman Empire, 800–1500”

 Honours, Awards and Grants